-As promised, here is the second instalment of the post begun last week, in which I travel to the town of Bath and the Heritage site of Stonehenge!
+As promised, here is the second instalment of the post I began last week, in which I travel to the town of Bath and the Heritage site of Stonehenge!
+Read about the first part of my day trip to Windsor Castle here.

 The town of Bath is, of course, most famous for the Roman Baths from which it takes its name.
 Originally called Aquae Sulis (the waters of Sulis), the Romans built the town in A.D 60 and it became very popular as a spa town during the Georgian era.
 The Georgians were responsible for the beautiful architecture seen in the Royal Circle and the town was made a World Heritage Site in 1987.